kazanfar/AncientBattles/README.md

 The enemy also wastes the equal sum for troops of its Ancient country, for enemy it happens automatically (looks like AI).

-There is also unique balance between each two kinds of troops of each Ancient country.
+There is also unique balance between each of two kinds of troops of each Ancient country.
 This means that one kind of troops can have either advantage or disadvantage to another one in power.

 Then AI rolls the dice.

-After that AI calculates the outcome of the battle, it depends from both the choosing Ancient country with its troops and the rolling the dice.
+After that AI calculates the outcome of the battle, it depends on both the choosing Ancient country with its troops and the rolling the dice.

 You can navigate through the game by pressing N key for passing forward and B key for passing back.